elhassane1230/wargame/README.md

 ## Controls

-- **Click a unit** to select it — reachable hexes are highlighted in green, enemies in range in red.
+- **Click a unit** to select it, reachable hexes are highlighted in green, enemies in range in red.
 - **Click a highlighted hex** to move there; **click an enemy in range** to attack;
   with the healer, **click an ally** to heal.